Inguro-OU/war-of-memes/How It Works.md

 2. The challenger places an **armband** on the table, signaling an opportunity to earn it.
 3. The challenged participant earns the **armband** if they successfully demonstrate the demanded aspect of trustworthy communication.
 The challenger gives the **armband** as recognition and says  **"Thank you + [Name]"**

-### 4. Give Uo an Armband for Perceived Untrustworthy Communication
+### 4. Give Up an Armband for Perceived Untrustworthy Communication

 1. A participant can **gives up an armband** when another participant **perceives** their communication as untrustworthy: